jscanlo1/sudoku/README.md

 This project uses the raylibs graphics library to visualise the game.

 To generate games of sudoku, the code works backwards by first generating a random complete and valid sudoku grid.
-The puzzle generator than begins to remove numbers at random and checks to see how many possible solutions there are (there should only be in).
+The puzzle generator than begins to remove numbers at random.
+The code then solves the puzzle, counting how many possible solutions there are (there should only be one solution for a valid game).

 Once the floor is reached and no more numbers can be removed the puzzle is ready!

 ## Installation instructions